Table of Contents

 - ONC-Certified for Stage 1 and Stage 2 Meaningful Use.

-- Newer company compared to many competitors, so is still developing new features.
+- Newer company compared to many competitors, so is still developing new features which may take time to fully mature.

 - Free demo and online training videos.